jnozzi/cocoadev.com/markdown/CocoaResources.md

 *http://www.germinara.it

-Programming utility using Cocoa and  ODBC tutorials to access General/MySQL and MS SQL databases - RFID project - USB I/O Card with LCD display connected to a Mac and more stuff.
+Programming utility using Cocoa and  ODBC tutorials to access MySQL and MS SQL databases - RFID project - USB I/O Card with LCD display connected to a Mac and more stuff.

 *http://homepage.mac.com/~samgoldman/

-Source code examples of questions posted on either the cocoa-dev or General/MacOSX-Dev mailing lists.
+Source code examples of questions posted on either the cocoa-dev or MacOSX-Dev mailing lists.
 Constantly being updated.
 "Site reports this page cannot be found."

 *http://www.big.or.jp/~crane/cocoa/index.shtml